-Emission of visible light from large area molecular junctions provides a direct measure of the energy of carriers when they encounter a conducting contact and stimulate photon emission.
-For carbon/molecule/carbon molecular junctions containing aromatic molecular layers with thicknesses less than 5 nm, transport is elastic, and the maximum emitted photon energy (i.e., "cut-off" energy, hv{co}) is equal to eV{app} , where V{app} is the bias across the molecular junction. hv{co} increases monotonically with V{app} , is symmetric with polarity, but is weakly dependent on the nature of the contact material.
-Light emission from molecular junctions containing oligomeric films of anthraquinone, nitroazobenzene, naphthalene diimide, and bis-thienyl benzene with thicknesses of 4.5-59 nm is observed as a function of bias.
-For layers thicker than 5-7 nm, $hv{co} < eV{app}$, indicating loss of energy and therefore inelastic transport.
+Abstract: Emission of visible light from large area molecular junctions provides a direct measure of the energy of carriers when they encounter a conducting contact and stimulate photon emission.
+For carbon/molecule/carbon molecular junctions containing aromatic molecular layers with thicknesses less than 5 nm, transport is elastic, and the maximum emitted photon energy (i.e. "cut off" energy, hv{co}) is equal to eV{app} , where V{app} is the bias across the molecular junction. hv{co} increases monotonically with V{app} , is symmetric with polarity, but is weakly dependent on the nature of the contact material.
+Light emission from molecular junctions containing oligomeric films of anthraquinone (AQ), nitroazobenzene (NAB), naphthalene diimide (NDI) and bis-thienyl benzene (BTB) with thicknesses of 4.5 to 59 nm was observed as a function of bias.
+For layers thicker than 5-7 nm $hv{co} < eV{app}$, indicating loss of energy and therefore inelastic transport.
 The energy loss depends strongly on molecular structure and is linear with molecular layer thickness.
-When the molecular layer thickness exceeds 5-7 nm, the results provide strong evidence for a transition from elastic to inelastic transport and for stepwise, activationless transport up to 65 nm molecular layer thicknesses.
-Such information proves valuable for determining transport mechanisms and ultimately designing molecular junctions with desirable electronic properties.
+As molecular layer thickness exceeds 5-7 nm, the results provide strong evidence for a transition from elastic to inelastic transport and for stepwise, activationless transport up to 65 nm molecular layer thicknesses.
+Such information should prove valuable for determining transport mechanisms and ultimately designing molecular junctions with desirable electronic properties.